Is Surrogacy Legal in the State of Wisconsin?

 Is Surrogacy Legal in Wisconsin?

-• Compensation to a surrogate is generally allowed when structured through a written agreement addressing base compensation and reasonable pregnancy-related expenses, and not as payment for the transfer of parental rights.
+• Compensation to a gestational carrier is generally allowed when structured as payment for services and reasonable pregnancy-related expenses, not as payment for the placement of a child.